Killer confession: 'I know that those feelings inside of me are just monstrous' | CBC News

 "Did it take very long?"
 Halvorson asked.

-"Fifteen, twenty minutes," he responded, later admitting he likely caused D.H. "a little bit more" pain than he had intended to.
+"Fifteen, 20 minutes," he responded, later admitting he likely caused D.H. "a little bit more" pain than he had intended to.

-He admitted he stabbed her between two to five times in the neck.
+He admitted he stabbed her two to five times in the neck.

 "Even while killing her, I couldn't tell, I couldn't say nothing," Perron said.
 "I felt empty inside.
 I felt like I had already killed myself."